ADIKURWA/ESP32Marauder/ESP32-Marauder-Kit.md

 3. Plug your ESP32 Marauder Kit into a USB port using a micro USB data cable and select the COM port under `Tools`>`Port`
 4. Select the appropriate ESP32 module under `Tools`>`Boards`
     - If you are using the ESP32 Marauder Kit: `Adafruit ESP32 Feather`
+    - If you do not see this board option, ensure your Arduino IDE is on the latest version
 5. For partition scheme, select `Minimal SPIFFS (Large APPS with OTA)`
 6. Copy the ESP32 Marauder OTA Upload firmware source from [here](https://raw.githubusercontent.com/justcallmekoko/ESP32Marauder/master/MarauderOTA/MarauderOTA.ino) into your Arduino IDE window
 7. Click the Upload button in the top left corner of the Arduino IDE and let the code compile and upload to the ESP32 Marauder